Zither - krapeu - ក្រពើ

 King Sisowath Monivong's krapeu

 In 1930, during his visit to the Court of Cambodia, King Prajadhipok (Rama VII) of Thailand received from the hands of King Sisowath Monivong several prestigious musical instruments, including this krapeu.
 Preciously preserved since then, it is now exhibited at the National Museum of Bangkok in a perfect state of preservation.
-All light colored pieces are ivory.
+All light-colored parts are in ivory.
 Thank you to the Thai curators for protecting this treasure!

 Traditional Khmer music played by krapeu

-The two videos below present respectively an example of phleng kar wedding music and mohaori music whose main instrument is the krapeu.
+The two videos below present respectively an example of phleng kar wedding music and mahori music whose main instrument is the krapeu.

 phleng kar wedding music .
 Kompong Cham.